Sole trader or limited company?

 Above that, where profits are say between £20,000 and £200,000, you will generally be in a position to save tax and NIC by trading as a limited company but when profits exceed around £200,000 the table turns back and you may be better off as a sole trader.

 However, these assumptions would only be valid if you were to choose to withdraw all your profits from your business.
-Most businesses will grow to the point where an ever increasing percentage of the profits are retained in the business.
+Most businesses will grow to the point where an ever increasing percentage of the profits are retained in the business which is another big factor in deciding how best to structure your business.